-Dr John Sarno has healed thousands of people from back pain.
-He sees the back pain phenomenon (and a myriad of other chronic pains) as symptoms created by our unconscious minds to distract us from facing our inner fears, angers and stressed.
-The pain is originating form an oxygen deprivation to the muscles and nerves which causes pain and it’s called tension myositis syndrome, tension myoneural syndrome and also, the mind body syndrome.
+Dr. John Sarno has healed thousands of people from back pain.
+He sees the back pain phenomenon (and a myriad of other chronic pains) as symptoms created by our unconscious minds to distract us from facing our inner fears, anger, and stresses.
+The pain is originating from oxygen deprivation to the muscles and nerves which causes pain and it’s called tension myositis syndrome, tension myoneural syndrome and also, the mind-body syndrome.

 His patients heal through his educational lectures about this process, and once they understand that their brain is simply trying to distract them from facing those unbearable emotions, the trick no longer works.

 Mind you, his patients are among the people who, pretty much, have “given up”.
 They are the “lost causes”.
 They came to him out of depression after they tried everything out there, but nothing worked.
 Most of them had MRIs and scans that showed herniated discs and arthritis.